-- 1. In an ASCII data file, they provide a format which can be used in scanning the ASCII record for individual fields; and - 2.
-In a binary data file, they provide a format that can be used to display the binary values.
+- 1. In an ASCII TABLE data file or SPREADSHEET file, they provide a format which can be used in scanning the ASCII record for individual fields; and - 2.
+In a binary data file, they provide a format that can be used to display the data values.